Surgical sterilisation of dogs and cats

 Desexing as a population control measure

-Problems with compulsory desexing of companion animals
+Problems with mandatory desexing of dogs and cats

 Subsidised desexing schemes

 Economic analysis suggests that low cost desexing schemes are effective at raising total community desexing rates, but previous studies show no clear impact on reducing the number of euthanasia cases.12 However, some more recent studies in cats have shown decreases in Council impoundments and euthanasias with these schemes.38,39 Although the desexing rates amongst owned cats is very high, overpopulation issues are predominantly in low socio-economic areas where cost is a barrier to desexing37 In areas with high levels of cat-related complaints, impoundments and shelter admissions, targeted, high intensity and free desexing campaigns can be effective in reducing the number of cats in target areas.38 Effects of such schemes must be assessed over a long period.34

 For animal shelters, desexing animals is influenced by legislative factors and the need to prevent breeding in adopted animals.
 Animal shelters should keep statistics on desexing status and desexing outcomes for shelter animals.

 - Urfer SR and Kaeberlein M (2019).
 Desexing dogs: A Review of the Current Literature, Animals, 9 (12) 1086.
 Doi: 10.3390/ani9121086